kanlanc/OpenZoning/data-standard/glossary.md

 #### Front Setback:
 The distance from the front lot line to the point where any structuremay be constructed.
 #### Frontage:
-The land that lies adjacent to a thoroughfare, right-of-way,easement, civic space, or waterbody, or the space between abuilding.
+The land that lies adjacent to a thoroughfare, right-of-way, easement, civic space, or waterbody, or the space between a building.
-Building facades that face onto primary and secondaryfrontages define the public realm and are therefore more regulatedthan the buildings oriented toward side and rear lot lines.
+Building facades that face onto primary and secondaryfrontages define the public realm and are therefore more regulated than the buildings oriented toward side and rear lot lines.
 #### Frontage Line:
 A lot line bordering a thoroughfare, right-of-way, easement, civicspace, or waterbody.
 #### Frontage Line, Primary: